-There was a time just a short while ago when consumers weren’t forcibly made aware of companies’ politics.
-Perhaps the producers of your favorite popcorn were agnostic druids who never met a trade embargo they didn’t like, couldn’t stand the Federal Reserve, voted for Ross Perot, craved a ban on 11-inch knives, and protested in their civies at every NORML rally west of the Mississippi — but you’d never know.
+Just a short while ago, consumers weren’t forcibly made aware of companies’ politics.
+Perhaps the producers of your favorite popcorn were agnostic druids who never met a trade embargo they didn’t like, couldn’t stand the Federal Reserve, voted for Ross Perot, craved a ban on 11-inch knives, and protested at every NORML rally west of the Mississippi — but you’d never know.

-These days, it seems every corporation aches to shove its wholly-unrelated opinions up every member of its potential customer base like a mass-marketing colonoscopy.
+These days, corporations seem keen to shove unrelated opinions up potential customers like a mass-marketing colonoscopy.

-Just months ago, the razor radicals slapped a few teeth out of the American male with its ode to toxic masculinity.
+Just months ago, the razor-maker slapped a few teeth out of the American male with its trampling of toxic masculinity.
 In April, it championed the conquering victories of the morbidly obese:

 Go out there and slay the day 💪🏼 📸 Glitter + Lazers pic.twitter.com/cIc0R3JfpR